 The Cavapoo (or Cavoodle, as you prefer) is still not a fully recognized breed by the American Kennel Club, and, as such, the Breed Standard has yet to be set.
 This will likely change shortly as moms and dads of the Cavapoo everywhere unite to take matters into their own hands and form grassroots efforts to get the Cavapoo recognized by the AKC.

 There is a Cavapoo Owners Club in the UK already, and we suspect it won’t be long before we see a similar thing in the States.

 Is the Cavpoo a healthy dog breed?

-- Entropion and cataracts; both problems of the eye that can lead to blindness…as well as Progressive Retinal Atrophy.
+- Entropion and cataracts, both eye problems that can lead to blindness…as well as Progressive Retinal Atrophy.

 - Patellar Luxation can occur in these dogs when the kneecap comes away from the tendons,